-1. PS-4c: Limitations on development within Flood Zone.
+1. POLICY PS 8 HUMAN HEALTH HAZARDS: Is this section cut because there will be a "Healthy Community" element?
+2. PS-4c: Limitations on development within Flood Zone.
 This section describes requirements for building within Flood Zone A. Why are we allowing any new building within Flood Zone A?